Police investigate threat to Christchurch mosques

 Rahman said it's not the first threat they've received.

-A police spokesperson said they are aware of the matter and take all threats to the community extremely seriously.
+A police spokesperson said they are aware of the threat and inquiries are ongoing.

 "Police are working closely with the organisations involved and we have the common aim of ensuring the safety of our communities."